The Ass and the Pig: Eastern and Western variations

 While he still earns in peace his daily bread.

 A much earlier Indian version of the story makes the relationship between the two Aesopic tales a little clearer.
 It appears in the Buddhist scriptures as the Munika-Jataka and is accompanied by a frame story in which a monk regrets the life of ease he has left and is tempted back.
 His situation is made clear to him by the relation of an animal fable (supposedly of a former birth) in which a young ox complains to his elder brother of the easy lot of the farmyard pig.
 Soon afterwards the pig is slaughtered for a marriage feast and the ox finds comfort in the reflection that a simpler diet is at least a guarantee of survival.
-Although different pairs of animals are involved in largely different situations, and although the conclusions that their authors draw from them differ too, their trend is always the same.
+Although different pairs of animals are involved in largely different situations, and although the conclusions that their authors draw from them also differ, their trend is always the same.
 In an unstable world, a life of humble drudgery has its rewards.

 The Jataka tale travelled westwards in a variety of new versions.
 Much the same story, with asses in the place of oxen, appears as a Midrash in the Jewish Great Commentary on Esther 3.2.
 It reappears in a much changed form in the One Thousand and One Nights as the tale of "The Ass, the Ox and the Labourer".
 Here an ox complains to an ass of its hard life and is advised to play sick; this it does to such effect that the ass is put to work in its place.
 In order to avoid any more such labour, the ass informs the ox that he has overheard their master giving orders for the ox to be butchered the following day, which brings a speedy end to its pretended illness.

 A version of this story eventually reached Europe and is recorded in the 13th century by Odo of Cheriton.
 Envious of the easy life of the pig, an ass pretends to be sick, is put on a convalescent diet and soon begins to fatten.
 When the pig is slaughtered, however, it takes fright and returns to work.
 It may be coincidental that Odo's commentary on the story echoes the Jataka in picturing how the clergy may be seduced by the luxuries of lay life.
 Another element that the last two stories have in common is also shared with Phaedrus' story of "The Ass and the Pig".
 Association of a better diet with fattening before slaughter leads the animals who benefit from it to renounce such luxuries and the dangers they bring for a life of secure sufficiency.
 In this they share the same conclusion as the fable of The Town Mouse and the Country Mouse.